Heavy Equipment Trade Schools

 - Material moving machine operators: $44,750

-- Operating engineers and other construction equipment operators: $56,160
+- Operating engineers of power construction equipment: $56,160

-The OOH says that the construction sector will employ 4 percent more heavy equipment operators.
-This projected job growth is good and on par with the average for all occupations in the US.
+Job demand: According to the OOH, the construction sector will employ 4 percent more heavy equipment operators from 2023 - 2033.
+This projected job growth is good and on par with the average for all occupations in the U.S.

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook.
 Some careers listed may be part of a combined occupation profile (visited November 6, 2024).